 Can they use the bathroom and remain clean without help?

-If you notice your loved one struggling to do ADLs by themselves, ask your loved ones healthcare provider to see what kinds of home based resources they might recommend.
-We can order things like home health to help or recommend outside resources such as meal delivery or other care providers to come into the home.
+If you notice your loved one struggling to do ADLs by themselves, ask your loved one’s healthcare provider to see what kinds of home-based resources they might recommend.
+Providers can order services such as home health or suggest additional support like meal delivery or in-home assistance.
 If several warning signs are noted and it’s not possible to get additional caregivers into the home, consider helping them move to a more appropriate care environment.
 There are many choices for seniors based on the level of care they need, including assisted living centers and nursing homes.

 With so much to consider, don’t be afraid to ask healthcare providers for guidance.